JakubIllner/jakubillner.github.io/_posts/2022-10-25-Flattening-JSON-documents-with-OCI-Data-Integration.markdown

 records, flattening of JSON arrays, and transforming strings to target data types such as dates or timestamps.

+OCI Data Integration is a managed service that can be used to develop and schedule ETL tasks such as ingesting data from sources; cleansing, transforming, and reshaping that data; and loading data to target data assets.
+Recently, OCI Data Integration added Flatten operator to its portfolio to simplify processing of JSON documents.

 __This post shows how you can use Oracle Cloud Infrastructure (OCI) Data Integration service to transform large and complex JSON documents to data format suitable for analytics.__

-OCI Data Integration is a managed service that can be used to develop and schedule ETL tasks such as ingesting data from sources; cleansing, transforming, and reshaping that data; and loading data to target data assets.

 # __Transformation Scenario__